robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

     # Uninstall
     pip uninstall robotframework

-Notice that pip and also easy_install have a "feature" that unless a specific version is given, they install the latest possible version even if it is an alpha or beta release.
+Notice that :prog:`pip` and also some other package managers have a "feature" that unless a specific version is given, they install the latest possible version even if it is an alpha or beta release.
 For example, if 2.8.5 is the latest stable version and there is also 2.9 beta release available, running :cli:`pip install robotframework` will install the latter.
 A workaround is giving the version explicitly like :cli:`pip install robotframework==2.8.5`.